 You will receive 6 credit points towards your degree for successfully completing the program.

 To be eligible to apply you need to be enrolled in one of the following Business School degrees and maintain a WAM of 60 (or above).
-You will need to have completed a minimum of 48 credit points of business units before you begin the program.
+You will need to have completed a minimum of 48 credit points of undergraduate business units or 24 credit points of postgraduate business units before you begin the program.

 Industry placement program